What Is VSCO App

-Do you know what your kid is talking about when they talk about VSCO?
+Have you asked yourself “What is VSCO app?” or perhaps do you know what your kid is talking about when they talk about VSCO pictures?
 It may sound like a government agency or manufacturing company, but it’s actually a photo- and video-editing app.
 Think of VSCO — complete with its stylish bevy of “VSCO girls” — as Instagram’s cooler, artsier sibling.
 VSCO (pronounced “vis’-co”) is an acronym for Visual Supply Company, and it’s one of the most popular photo apps that kids — maybe even your own — are using today.

 Do You Know a “VSCO Girl”?

 Making the rounds on the internet these days is what’s known as a “VSCO girl.”
 The term began simply as a way of referring to the girls that use the app, but it has since morphed into a shorthand moniker for a very specific type of trendy, popular girl.
 If your daughter, niece, or granddaughter loves messy buns, puka shell necklaces, Fjällräven Kånken backpacks, and multiple scrunchies on her wrists — she might be a VSCO girl.

 VSCO girls, having created a recognizable style, are now featured all across the web.
 In fact, the VSCO style is notable as a mainstream fashion trend that originated completely online.
 As VSCO users take inspiration from each other, their influence is being adopted everywhere.

 One of the cool things about VSCO is that it’s relatively light on text compared to other social media platforms, so users that want to chat have to use direct messages (DMs).
 And as with DMs on other social media platforms, there is always the potential for abuse when talking to strangers online.
 And much like with TikTok, which is another app that relies on creative performance to drive engagement, kids who use VSCO pictures are susceptible to predators who may use flattery to strike up relationships.